 - 4a.
 The Legal and operational framework for the MPA (primary and secondary legislation, regulations, management plan) is fit-for-purpose and enforcement action is effective - 4b.
 Management actions are designed to deliver the MPA objectives, based on the best available information and subject to regular monitoring and review - 4c.
-The Ascension Island community is effectively engaged in MPA governance structures and the benefits and impacts of management decisions are equitably shared - 4d.
+The Ascension Island community is effectively engaged in MPA governance structures and benefits equitably from management decisions - 4d.
 Human and financial resources are secured to deliver effective management